weston-bailey/Hyperdrive/README.md

 * http://www.newthinktank.com/2019/07/javascript-asteroids/

-> this tutorial uses classes with a constructor pattern to create objects, and works more or less like canvas crawler.
+> this tutorial uses classes with a 'constructor pattern' to create objects, and works more or less like canvas crawler.
 At about 10 min, it also goes into the trig used for polygons.
 Here are sources I was reading to figure out the difference between classes and constructor functions related to this tutorial.
 > * https://www.oreilly.com/library/view/learning-javascript-design/9781449334840/ch09s01.html
 > * https://gomakethings.com/an-introduction-to-the-javascript-constructor-pattern/
 > * https://medium.com/javascript-scene/javascript-factory-functions-vs-constructor-functions-vs-classes-2f22ceddf33e